JDCTeam/GPE-JF/docs/LINUX.md

 	./build
 ```

-You can choose from a range of options, but #1 will build the ROM for you and create a folder here "~/android/JFLTE-GPE/out" where you can find your ROM to flash
+You can choose from a range of options, but #1 will build the ROM for you and create a folder here "~/android/JFLTE-GPE/dist" where you can find your ROM to flash
+However choosing 1 requires a 10GB download and 700MB zip since it includes GAPPS
+To download and install gapps separately, choose #5, then #4, then #3, then #2, and check the dist folder for your zip
+Only Supported GAPPS Package: OpenGAPPS Super